terralang/terra/STABILITY.md

     There are no current plans to ever release a version 2.0.0 of Terra.

+    While no such changes are planned, in theory, a MAJOR increment could be accompanied by *silent* breaking changes.
+That is, the changes might potentially alter the behavior of user programs without any clear error message or warning to the user.
+This is obviously a Big Deal&trade; and is a key reason why we do not ever intend to release a 2.0.0 version of Terra.

   * An increment in the MINOR position indicates a small, but non-zero, risk of breakage.
 Specific anticipated scenarios are discussed below.
 Users should certainly test their software to